 On June 2nd 2017, 10 people from Afghanistan, three of them minors, were caught in a village in Croatia, 30km from the border.
-Two police officers found them on the road, the 10 people on the move attempted to run away.
+When two police officers found them on the road, the 10 people on the move attempted to run away.
 The police increased its forces, as three more police cars with eight police officers arrived.
-10 police officers in total, 8 were wearing uniform, 2 were without uniform but arrived in the police cars as well.
+10 police officers in total, 8 were wearing uniform, 2 were without uniform but arrived in police cars as well.

 The police beat the 10 people on the move, in the Croatian village and not at the border, using fists, feet and police batons.
 The police beat everyone in the group, asking them: “Where are you from?
 Who speaks English?
 Who wants asylum?”
 Nobody answered.
 They took the mobile phones and checked them.
 Two of the 10 people on the move had messages in English on their phones.
 The police destroyed these phones and threw them away.